Colder weather to affect the UK

 Will Lang, Met Office Chief Forecaster, said: "This is a different taste of winter to the snow and ice we have seen recently.
 These largely dry, settled and cold conditions may not be as disruptive to travel but they do present concerns surrounding the health and well being of the elderly and vulnerable."

-The Met Office has issued a level 3 Cold Weather Alert which gives advanced warning of adverse weather conditions, enabling you to take extra precautions to keep safe and well.
+The Met Office has issued a level 3 Cold weather health watch which gives advanced warning of adverse weather conditions, enabling you to take extra precautions to keep safe and well.

 "The NHS is well prepared for the winter and we are providing an extra £330 million to the NHS and social care services to help cope with the added pressure that the winter brings."

-Cold weather looks like remaining across the UK until the end of February at least, and you can find the latest information from our forecasts and warnings, our mobile apps and through broadcasts on TV and radio.
+Cold weather looks like remaining across the UK until the end of February at least, and you can find the latest information from our UK forecast and Severe weather warnings, our mobile apps and through broadcasts on TV and radio.

 By thinking ahead we can all be better prepared for cold weather.
-Throughout the winter, the Met Office works with agencies across the UK to help keep the country safe, well and on the move.
+Throughout the winter, the Met Office Get ready for winter across the UK to help keep the country safe, well and on the move.